 Sweaty Palms Surgery

-The surgery has been done on adults with great success.
+Surgery for hyperhidrosis (often referred to as “sweaty palms surgery”) has been done on adults with great success.
 Using a minimally invasive technique, doctors cut a section of the sympathetic nerve behind the third rib, which eliminates the excessive sweating.

 This same surgery is being performed at Rady Children’s Hospital-San Diego by Michael Levy, M.D.
-Ph.D., Chief of the Neurosurgery Division, and pediatric surgeon Timothy Fairbanks, M.D.
+Ph.D., chief of the Neurosurgery Division, and pediatric surgeon Timothy Fairbanks, M.D.
 Both have previously performed this surgery on adults.
 At Rady Children’s, their first patient was a high-school girl with excessively sweaty palms, who changed schools several times because of bullying.
 She is now cured of the condition and has a new life.